How Much Food Should I Feed My Dog?

 Try Automatic Dog Feeders

-If you’re having trouble sticking to a set routine, you can also use an automatic dog feeder that will dispense customized portion sizes up to four times per day.
+If you’re having trouble sticking to a set routine, you can use an automatic dog feeder that will dispense customized portion sizes at times you select throughout the day.

-Automatic dog feeders don’t require you to actively serve your dog, but they can prevent overfeeding that can come with free-feeding.
+Automatic dog feeders don’t require you to actively serve your dog, and they can help reduce the overfeeding risks that can come with free-feeding.

 Keep in mind these only work with dry dog food, though, so if you’re supplementing kibble with wet food, you’ll have to think of another creative solution.